bhasfire/TXISMerchStore/README.md

 ![Home Page](thumbnail.png)

-This project is an e-commerce store for the [Texas Iron Spikes organization](https://txironspikes.com/).
-Users can browse products, select sizes, and add them to a shopping cart, and checkout items.
+This project is an e-commerce apparel store for the [Texas Iron Spikes organization](https://txironspikes.com/).
+Users can browse products, select sizes, add them to a shopping cart, and checkout items.
 Internal use has been designed to allow easy inventory and order management.

 ## Tech Stack